Ezer015/gzic-walk-server/docs/API.md

 - `400 Bad Request`: The request was invalid.
 Check your input data.
 - `404 Not Found`: The requested resource could not be found.
+- `413 Payload Too Large`: The request payload is too large to be processed by the server.
 - `500 Internal Server Error`: An unexpected error occurred on the server.